msolorio/prog_langs_partA_course/README.md

 # Programming Languages, Part A

-Functional Programming and Recursion w/ SML programming language.
+Functional programming and recursion w/ the SML programming language.

 Code, notes, and HW solutions for Programming Langauges, Part A